Modeling and control of malaria dynamics in fish farming regions: Introduction

-Some simplifying assumptions are made for the model we proposed here.
+A difference in infestation levels has also been observed between commercial and non-commercial ponds, {which is associated to the presence of larvivorous fishes in the former} \fel{(see \cite{Reis2015malj}).} Fish farmers {tend to} keep their ponds clean of vegetation due to concerns regarding production, {or to avoid the} presence of snakes and other animals.
+While there is government incentive for the construction of ponds, there is no incentive for {their} maintenance {with the purpose of malaria protection}. {Moreover, many unproductive ponds are abandoned and there is a lack of policy for land-filling} of ponds that are no longer in use \cite{Reis2015malj,Reis2015plos}.

+Due to the impact border vegetation on larval abundance, cleaning practices can be used as a measure of malaria control, {but it depends exclusively on the engagement of the farmer community}.
+Fish farmers were interviewed for information regarding {their practices,} the cost of border cleaning and the speed of vegetation growth, during an educational event {\em ``Fish farming without malaria''} organized by Oswaldo Cruz Foundation {in 2018, in Mancio Lima, Acre}. {This survey \cite{alves_codeco_peiter_souza-santos_2019} provides the background information for the mentioned study}.

+In this article we propose a model that puts together the dynamics of the mosquito population {bred} in fish ponds, the {growth-cut dynamics} of vegetation along the ponds' borders, and the evolution of malaria transmission.
+We consider that vegetation has a direct impact on the ponds capacity of sheltering aquatic-stage mosquitoes and we further incorporate the possibility of presence of larvae predatory fish.
+Some simplifying assumptions are made.
 The system dynamics is considered spatially independent, and homogeneous for each compartment.
-We assume that vegetation cleaning is synchronized, happens periodically, and its time frame is small when compared to the time frame of the mosquito population and disease dynamics (i.e. cleaning is an event that happens in a few hours, and after a number of days it occurs again; while larvae maturation, mosquito lifespan and the spread of malaria through mosquito bites are phenomena that have a daily timescale).
-Therefore, we model vegetation cleaning as impulses that are applied to the vegetation variable, this is, at the cleaning instants we apply a jump to the vegetation with the magnitude of the proportion of vegetation cleaned at that time.
+We assume that vegetation cleaning is synchronized, happens periodically, and its time frame is small when compared to the time frame of the mosquito population and disease dynamics, ({\em i.e.}{,} cleaning is an event that happens in a few hours, and after a number of days it occurs again; while larvae maturation, mosquito lifespan and the spread of malaria through mosquito bites are phenomena that have a daily timescale).
+Therefore, we model vegetation cleaning as impulses that are applied to the vegetation variable, this is, at the cleaning \sol{times} we apply a jump to the vegetation with the magnitude of the proportion of vegetation cleaned at that time. \fel{Our model and its analysis were inspired by the work \cite{DumontThuilliez2016} by Dumont and Thuilliez.} \sol{For additional references to malaria and malaria control modelling, we refer the reader to \cite{ross1911prevention,Mckenzie2004,smith2004statics,mandal2011mathematical} and references therein.}